danielfoehrKn/kubeswitch/docs/stores/gke/gke.md

 # GKE store

-Kubeswitch can discover Google Kubernetes Engine (GKE) clusters wit the help of a locally installed `gcloud` tool.
+Kubeswitch can discover Google Kubernetes Engine (GKE) clusters with the help of a locally installed `gcloud` tool.
 `gcloud` takes care of the authentication and authorization flow.

 ## Setup